- What Is Cacao Butter?

 While you technically could, you definitely wouldn’t want to unless you also enjoy eating spoonfuls of coconut oil.

-Instead, try any one of these options for adding cacao butter to your weekly meal planning and take advantage of all these health benefits the easy (and delicious!) way.
+Instead, try any one of these options for adding cacao butter to your weekly meal planning and take advantage of all these health benefits the easy (and delicious) way.

 Plus, with only 1g of net carbs, you won’t experience a crazy sugar spike like you would with normal high-carb chocolate bars.

-Or add cacao butter to your keto smoothies and keto coffee recipes in place of grass-fed butter.
+You can also add cacao butter to your keto smoothies and keto coffee recipes in place of grass-fed butter.

-#3: Perfect Keto Bars
+#3.
+Buy Perfect Keto Bars

 Plus, since they’re a low-carb portable snack option, you can grab one: